 Finding the right place to live is an important part of college life and there are a number of different options available for students who move away from home including:

 - Student on campus accommodation and student specific accommodation near colleges

 - Renting a property from a private landlord

 - Renting a room in the owners house (often referred to as digs)*

 The Union of Students in Ireland has re-launched its website homes.usi.ie, a room rental registration website for students looking for accommodation and for landlords who can lease vacant rooms to students during the college term tax-free up to the value of €14,000 annually through the rent a room relief.
 Click here for more information.

 *It is important to note that in digs this is a licence arrangement and the normal landlord and tenant laws do not apply only what is agreed between the parties.

-With under 3,400 properties advertised on Daft.ie available to rent nationally and 1,300 in Dublin this may make finding accommodation more difficult so you should start looking as soon as possible but most importantly do not rush out and take the first place available.
+Finding accommodation is difficult so you should start looking as soon as possible but most importantly do not rush out and take the first place available.
 There are a number of points you should keep in mind before you rent.
 Download our Top Tips for Students document which tells you what you need to know.